-IRA Financial has partnered with Gemini Exchange to make buying and selling cryptocurrencies with your retirement account easy than ever.
-To invest in Uniswap at Gemini, the regular Self-Directed IRA structure is best.
+IRA Financial has partnered with Bitstamp to make buying and selling cryptocurrencies with your retirement account easy than ever.
+To invest in Uniswap at Bitstamp, the regular Self-Directed IRA structure is best.
 An LLC is not needed, so there is no extra cost to set one up.
 Best of all, there are no third-party broker fees to worry about.
-You simply set up your retirement plan with IRA Financial, fund the account tax free and IRA Financial will set up your Gemini account.
+You simply set up your retirement plan with IRA Financial, fund the account tax free and IRA Financial will set up your Bitstamp account.
 The rest is up to you!

 Why Choose Uniswap?